JesusGuzmanJr/rust-gpt/README.md

 A Rust implementation for training / running GPT models from scratch.

-This is an education project in the sprit of Richard Feynman's:
+This is an education project in the spirit of Richard Feynman's:

 > What I cannot create, I do not understand.